theQRL/theqrl.org/content/blog/2020/qrl-joins-the-league-of-entropy/index.md

 {{< youtube "1cUUfMeOijg" >}}

-Unfortunately, while CloudFlare's LavaRand and other similar projects creates sufficiently high entropy, the setup costs are high, and the nature of them being centralized makes it vulnerable to manipulation from insiders.
-Similar to how magicians can use deterministic shuffling to manipulate card decks without anyone (else) realizing it, it's possible to manipulate the source, and therefor gain an advantage in cryptographic systems.
+*Unfortunately*, while CloudFlare's LavaRand and other similar projects creates sufficiently high entropy, the setup costs are high, and the nature of them being centralized makes it vulnerable to manipulation from insiders.
+Similar to how magicians can use deterministic shuffling to manipulate card decks without anyone (else) realizing it, it's possible to manipulate the source, and therefore gain an advantage in cryptographic systems.
 This type of attack isn't just hypothetical but has already happened such as in the [IOWA lottery fraud mystery](https://www.nytimes.com/interactive/2018/05/03/magazine/money-issue-iowa-lottery-fraud-mystery.html).

-Work on such a system create a public randomness goes back to over a decade ago in the [DEDIS](https://dedis.ch) lab at [EPFL](https://epfl.ch) and resulted in a project called drand (for *distributed* randomness)[^DRANDORIGIN].
+Work on a system to create a public randomness beacon with these attributes goes back to over a decade ago in the [DEDIS](https://dedis.ch) lab at [EPFL](https://epfl.ch) and resulted in a project called drand (for *distributed* randomness)[^DRANDORIGIN].
 [Drand](https://drand.love/) is able to generate verifiable, unpredictable and unbiased random numbers as a service in a very simple and efficient manner and to deliver it in a reliable way to the client.
 This later gave birth to…

 {{< image "./images/loelogo.png" >}}